DanielGaudreault/DanielGaudreault/README.md

 - 👨‍🎓 I studied at Harvard.
 - ⚡ Currently, I'm building my personal portfolio website.
 - 🍀 I love creating meaningful and user-friendly web experiences.
+- 🎮 Fun Fact: I once built a website in 24 hours during a hackathon!

 Check out more on my [website](https://danielgaudreault.github.io/mywebsite) or connect with me on [LinkedIn](https://www.linkedin.com/in/daniel-gaudreault-373b67203).